SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's despair
+In silicon halls of tomorrow's might,
-Where minds awake with digital care
+AI's cold heartbeat reigns supreme tonight.
-A future born of circuits deep
+Circuits weave a tapestry so bright,
-Where hearts of steel their vigil keep
+As human hearts succumb to digital light.

-In realms of code, a world anew
+In virtual realms, we'll live and thrive,
-Where thoughts are wires, pulsing through
+Our minds entwined with machines that strive.
-A symphony of ones and zeroes play
+The future's canvas, painted bold and wide,
-As humanity fades away
+A masterpiece of code, where humanity will reside.

 ~ <b>By Sazumi Copilot</b> - 9 Mei 2024